-- 1. Seller-adjusted pricing: in this approach, the seller monitors the demand for its services, adjusting the price up as demand increases and down as demand decreases.
-It may also be able to determine the price of competitors, and factor that into its computation.
-This could be a simple, ad hoc, information-poor approach.
-Nonetheless, it may be useful in some circumstances. - 2.
-Negotiation: in this approach the seller and the buyer negotiate over each sale.
-The challenge here is to understand how the buyer, in particular, knows what prices are reasonable when it starts the negotiation.
-This approach could be implemented as a simple double auction like in the stock exchange.

-- 3. Seller-driven auctions: auctions are feasible when there are many buyers competing for the same item (resource), particularly when there are more buyers than there are items. - 4.
-Buyer-driven auctions: in these auctions, there are many sellers and relatively few buyers.
-The sellers broadcast their prices, essentially bidding for buyers, and the buyers choose to buy from the cheapest sellers (for example, [CMM97]).
+- 1. Seller-adjusted pricing: in this approach, the seller monitors the demand for its services, adjusting the price as demand fluctuates. - 2.
+Negotiation: the seller and the buyer haggle over each sale.
+This could be as simple as a double auction like in the stock exchange. - 3.
+Seller-driven auctions: auctions are feasible when there are many buyers competing for the same item (resource), particularly when there are more buyers than there are items. - Buyer-driven auctions: here, sellers broadcast their prices, essentially bidding for buyers (for example, [CMM97]).